NikolaRaicevic2001/Fork_CRISP/ReadMe.md

 ```

-## Python Interface
+### 3.3 Python Interface
 Make sure you have gone through the C++ workflow and have the autodiff libraries generated.
+Since the autodifferentiation functions can be defined in parametric ways, currently we adopt the way to generate the library in C++ once and develop your code in python for all.
+Future development would provide a way to define the functions in python directly combining library like CASADI.
 ```cpp
     std::string problemName = "PushbotSwingUp";
     std::string folderName = "model";